-The Library of Congress in Washington, D.C. is open to the public and is not only a library but also a museum with palace-like décor.
+The Library of Congress in Washington, D.C. is the world’s largest library.
+It is open to the public and is not only a library but also a museum with palace-like décor.
 Founded in 1800 by order of President John Adams, this collecting place for books of all kinds began with a budget of $5,000.
-Trouble came in the form of fire during the War of 1812, but Thomas Jefferson stepped in to sell the library part of his private collection to restock the bookshelves.
-The library now consists of three buildings, with the main building dating from 1897.
-In 1980, it was renamed the Thomas Jefferson building, and this is where you will want to head if you’re visiting Washington, D.C.
+Trouble came in the form of fire during the War of 1812.
+But Thomas Jefferson stepped in to sell the library part of his private collection to restock the bookshelves.
+The library now consists of three buildings.
+The main building dates from 1897.
+In 1980, it was renamed the Thomas Jefferson building.
+This is where you will want to head if you’re visiting Washington, D.C.

 At the information desk, pick up a map and list of exhibits and sign up for a tour.
 Then enjoy the center floor, sculptures, marble staircases, and mosaic ceilings.

 You may have seen the Reading Room of the Library of Congress in movies such as “National Treasure” or magazine features.
-It’s truly a magnificent room, though you need a special pass to go in.
-The library is working on digitizing all the literature here, so I was surprised to learn they still have the card catalogs in back rooms, kept for their historical value.
+It’s truly a magnificent room.
+The library is working on digitizing all the literature.
+I was surprised to learn they still have the card catalogs in back rooms, kept for their historical value.

 We arrived at opening and spent about 2 hours in the library before our tour.
 This worked out well.
 We could move at our own pace, then we joined the tour and our excellent guide filled in background on what we had just seen.
 We could ask any questions, too.
 We got a better idea of the vastness of the holdings of the library – not just books but also film, maps, and artifacts.
 For example, the piano of composer George Gershwin is here!